Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MutableQueue"

-Re-exports all named exports from the "effect/MutableQueue" module as "MutableQueue".
+Re-exports all named exports from the "effect/MutableQueue" module as `MutableQueue`.

 **Signature**